VectorInstitute/rag_bootcamp/medgpt/README.md

-# RAG Demo
+# MedGPT RAG Demo

-This is a simple demo showing how to use RAG capabilities against a Llama2 model for improved results.
+This is a simple demo showing how to use RAG capabilities to augment a Llama2 model, providing improved results for medical-domain queries.

 ## Usage Instructions